isomerpages/mlaw-corp/_covid19/18-faqs-on-rental-waiver-framework-2021.md

 If the landlord and tenant-occupier are unable to reach an agreement on the tenant’s eligibility, the property owner and/or any intermediary landlord(s) may make an application within 14 calendar days of receiving the Notice of Rental Waiver and necessary supporting documents (or copies of them), to have a rental waiver assessor ascertain whether the tenant-occupier is eligible under the Rental Waiver Framework.
 Any adjustment to the landlord’s rental waiver obligations is only made after a rental waiver assessor has made a determination on the matter.
 The rental waiver continues to apply while parties await the outcome of the assessment.

-You may visit https://go.gov.sg/rwf2021app for more details on applications for assessment.
+You may visit <a href="https://go.gov.sg/rwf2021app" target="new">https://go.gov.sg/rwf2021app</a> for more details on applications for assessment.

 <a name="q25">**Q25.
 What can a landlord do if he is not satisfied that his tenant is eligible for the rental waiver after reviewing the documents provided by his tenant?**</a>